Bucks County Short Fiction Contest

 - Stories should be typed, with one-inch margins, double-spaced, in Times New Roman font size 12.
-Please, no fancy, large, or tiny fonts.
-Black ink only.
-No illustrations of any sort.
-Entries that do not follow these rules will be disqualified.
+Stories may be up to 18 double-spaced pages.

 - Please fill out the Entry Form completely.

-Winner will be notified by the Director of the Bucks Short Fiction Contest by email.
+Winner will be notified by the director of the Bucks Short Fiction Contest within two weeks after the deadline.
 All contestants will be notified shortly thereafter, using the email address provided.

 - First place: $200 Honorarium

 - Public reading at Bucks County Community College

 - An announcement in local newspapers